-GOAL 2: UNDERSTAND OUR IMPACT

-Leverage the value that culture contributes to the community.
+GOAL 2: UNDERSTAND OUR IMPACT Leverage the value that culture contributes to the community.
 Culture has a major impact on our lives and our economy.
 However, in order to maximize the ability to leverage private and public sector support for culture, we first need to deepen the level of understanding about the impact of cultural programs and services on our community.
 This information is a vital component of internal planning and evaluation.
 While cultural programs and events have a strong connection to the economic vibrancy of our community (see Culture as an Economic Driver), culture provides much more than just economic benefits.
 Additional qualitative and quantitative data are needed to accurately illustrate the impact culture has on the health, creativity and innovation of our residents.
-For example:

-Engagement with arts and culture in a variety of different activities has consistently been found to improve self-reported levels of physical and mental health.
+For example: Engagement with arts and culture in a variety of different activities has consistently been found to improve self-reported levels of physical and mental health.
 When comparing people who participate in cultural activities against those who don't, 57 per cent of participants reported their health as "very good" or "excellent", compared to 48 per cent of non-participants.
 Meanwhile, 65 per cent of participants reported their mental health as "very good" or "excellent", compared to 50 per cent of non-participants.
 (Hill Strategies, 2013.
-The Arts and Individual Well-Being in Canada)

-Creative engagement can decrease anxiety, stress and mood disturbances, all of which have links to chronic health issues.
+The Arts and Individual Well-Being in Canada) Creative engagement can decrease anxiety, stress and mood disturbances, all of which have links to chronic health issues.
 (Stuckey, H. L., & Nobel, J., 2010.
 The connection between art, healing, and public health: a review of current literature)

 In mothers with moderate-severe Post Natal Depression, singing therapy showed to significantly reduce their symptoms, and to do so faster than other forms of treatment such as creative play therapy.
 (Fancourt, D., & Perkins, R., 2018.
-Effect of singing interventions on symptoms of postnatal depression)
+Effect of singing interventions on symptoms of postnatal depression) HOW WILL WE KNOW IF WE ARE SUCCESSFUL?

 The evaluation criteria provided below is the starting point for evaluating this plan's successful implementation.
 These criteria however, are not exclusive.
 Every community initiative that aligns with this plan will have its own way of measuring success.
-In

-- Development of a standardized approach to measuring impacts and sharing results Direct, indirect and induced economic impacts of the creative sector Gross domestic product (GDP) of the creative sector Total dollars earned for every dollar invested by the private and public sector (leverage) Number of establishments (organizations, artists, businesses, etc.) operating in Kelowna's creative sector Employment by full-time equivalent positions
+In EVALUATION CRITERIA: - Direct, indirect and induced economic impacts of the creative sector Gross domestic product (GDP) of the creative sector Total dollars earned for every dollar invested by the private and public sector (leverage) Number of establishments (organizations, artists, businesses, etc.) operating in Kelowna's creative sector

-STRATEGY 2.1 USE A COORDINATED APPROACH TO MEASURE THE IMPACT OF THE CREATIVE SECTOR ON THE COMMUNITY THAT INCLUDES LOOKING BEYOND ECONOMIC MULTIPLIERS

-Initiatives that support this strategy will develop tools or frameworks that support the collection of data on the impact of the creative sector on the community beyond just economics.
+STRATEGY 2.1 USE A COORDINATED APPROACH TO MEASURE THE IMPACT OF THE CREATIVE SECTOR ON THE COMMUNITY THAT INCLUDES LOOKING BEYOND ECONOMIC MULTIPLIERS Initiatives that support this strategy will develop tools or frameworks that support the collection of data on the impact of the creative sector on the community beyond just economics.
 This strategy is further developed in Strategy 2.2 and 2.4.
+How could this be achieved?

-Determine a set of measurable criteria that demonstrates the creative sector's impact
+Determine a set of measurable criteria that demonstrates the creative sector's impact ARTISTS & CULTURAL ORGANIZATIONS

-Implement an online grant application and reporting program that allows for automated data collection strategy 2.3 build on the role of the creative sector in tourism and economic development
+Implement an online grant application and reporting program that allows for automated data collection CITY OF KELOWNA & OTHER LEVELS OF GOVERNMENT